Marathon Man (1976)

 Janeway: He can't be here.
-We'd already know of it.
+We'd already know it if he was.

 Babe: He's here.
-He was the dentist that almost killed me.
+That was the dentist that almost killed me.
 He kept saying, "Is it safe?, is it safe?" over and over.

 Janeway: Did he had white hair?
 Keep your head down!
 Did he had white hair?